 Maintain a good balance between cardiovascular exercise and resistance training is important.
 While cardiovascular training is important and can contribute to overall health, especially mental well-being, there is diminishing returns on its ability to reduce cardiovascular disease, diabetes, and other health conditions.

-For longevity benefits, the best survival amongst runners is those who run at a slow to average pace, run 1 to 2.5 hours/week and only run 2 to 3 times per week.
+For longevity benefits, the best survival among runners is those who run at a slow to average pace, run 1 to 2.5 hours/week and only run 2 to 3 times per week.
 See the TED talk below for more!

-Resistance training is fantastic for maintaining a good body composition, strength, and strong bone health.
+Resistance training is fantastic for maintaining good body composition, strength, and strong bone health.
 I believe one should focus more on this than trying to run marathons if you’re looking to optimize your health.

 3. Eating a lot of fiber

 A lot of people are not eating anywhere near enough fiber in their diet but that can’t be said for people who are eating a plant-based vegan diet.

 Fiber is great for your health and you should aim to get plenty of it in your diet, but one of the problems with eating a lot of fiber can be its satiating effect.

 If you’re eating a calorically-dense diet, adding fiber can help fill you up and stop you from eating too much.
 But if your diet mainly consists of plant foods, this can cause you to undereat and make you lose weight.

 Vegans should add more calorically-dense foods in their diet.
 Check out my article on how to gain weight on a vegan diet for a list of foods to add to your shopping list.